Scholarships & Awards

 Award Amount: $700 annually

-This is awarded to a full-time graduate student in the MScOT program who has demonstrated excellence in both academic and fieldwork courses.
+Awarded to a full-time graduate student in the MScOT program who has demonstrated excellence in both academic and fieldwork courses.
 One scholarship will be awarded to a student entering the second year of the program based on the cumulative total of the fieldwork courses OT9580 and OT9581 and the cumulative total of academic courses completed in terms 1 and 2 of the program.

 Award Amount: $1,000 annually

-This is awarded to a full-time graduate student in year 2 of the MScOT program with a strong academic record (minimum 78% average) and a history of interest in community service with the elderly.
+Awarded to a full-time graduate student in year 2 of the MScOT program with a strong academic record (minimum 78% average) and a history of interest in community service with the elderly.
 The award alternates between the Schools of Occupational Therapy and Physical Therapy.

 This award was established in 1987 by Mrs. Mina Orenstein and Mr. Rubin Orenstein.

 This award assists in the completion of a Supervised Research in Occupation (SRO) project in the field of gerontic occupational therapy and or science.
 It is awarded for the best suitable proposal received each year.
 Key elements in judging the quality of submissions will be the scholarly integrity of the proposed study, the clinical relevance of the foreseeable findings, and adherence to the core values of the occupational therapy profession.